cloudmesh-community/fa18-523-60/paper/paper.md

 #### Installation procedure

-1.Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
+Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
 This can be accomplished using below commands by login as root user.[@www-digitaloceanprep]

-`adduser mongoadmin`
+`$ adduser mongoadmin`

-`usermod -aG sudo sammy`
+`$ usermod -aG sudo sammy`

-> "When logged in as your regular user, you can type sudo before commands to
-> perform actions with superuser privileges" [@www-digitaloceanprep].
+When logged in as your regular user, you can type sudo before commands to perform actions with superuser privileges [@www-digitaloceanprep].

 Once the user set up done , login with regular user(mongoadmin).

 you can follow the below instruction to install MongoDB.

-2.The following command updates ubuntu packages to the most recent version.
+The following command updates ubuntu packages to the most recent version.

-`$sudo apt update`
+`$ sudo apt update`

-3.Install the MongoDB package.
+Install the MongoDB package.

-`$sudo apt install -y mongodb`
+`$ sudo apt install -y mongodb`

-4.Check the service and database status
+Check the service and database status

-`$sudo systemctl status mongodb`
+`$ sudo systemctl status mongodb`

-5.Verify Status - On successful install of MongoDB you should able to see below output.
+Verify Status - On successful install of MongoDB you should able to see below output.

 mongodb.service - An object/document-oriented database
    Loaded: loaded (/lib/systemd/system/mongodb.service; enabled; vendor preset: enabled)